craigrshenton/craigrshenton.github.io/_posts/2016-11-15-data-smarts-9.md

 A confusion matrix helps us understand how the model performed for individual features.
-Out of the 300 tweets, the model incorrectly classified about 39 tweets that are about the produt, and 6 tweets that are not
+Out of the 300 tweets, the model incorrectly classified about 39 tweets that are about the product, and 6 tweets that are not

 In order to improve the results there are two approaches we can take:
 - We could improve the data pre-processing by cleaning the data with more filters